 Prior to its emergence from bankruptcy on September 21, 2020, Windstream was a publicly traded company and was subject to the periodic filing requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Windstream's historic filings through their quarter ended June 30, 2020 can be found at www.sec.gov.
+Additionally, the Windstream audited financial statements as of December 31, 2020 and for the period from September 22, 2020 to December 31, 2020 and as of December 31, 2019 and for the period from January 1, 2020 to September 21, 2020 and for each of the two years in the period ended December 31, 2019 are included as an exhibit to our Annual Report.
 On September 22, 2020, Windstream filed a Form 15 to terminate all filing obligations under Section 12(g) and 15(d) under the Exchange Act.
 Windstream filings are not incorporated by reference in this Quarterly Report on Form 10-Q.